Catrionamcd/Woodstock-Project/README.md

   * This user may also be part of a group, a society or perhaps a visiting group of golfers from another club or area.
 * Existing Member of the club.
   * This user is someone who already is a member of the club.
 They are interested in the membership fees and how they can be paid.
-  * The club member also wants to showcase their club to potential new members and visitor.
+  * The club member also wants to showcase their club to potential new members and visitors.
   * The club member wants to extend a welcome to make enquiries about their club.
 * New Members
   * This website user want to gain information about the club, its facilities and where its located.
   * They want a way of sending an enquiry to get more informtion.
-  * this user would also like contact details for the club.
+  * This user would also like contact details for the club.
 * Shoppers interested in Golf Equipment & Accessories
   * This user is someone who is interested in what is available for purchase at the club shop.
   * This user does not have to be a member but can access information about opening hours and where the club is located.